kazuhiro4949/SwiftUICatalog/README.md

 # SwiftUICatalog

-Can you imagine how UIs works from API references?
+Can you imagine how UI works from the API reference?
 I created a catalog app showing minimum implementation and execution result for each the API.

 SwiftUI has many references to get started.